 - 2.3.2 The minimum risk rating shall be 10, regardless of the risk rating calculated using Table 6. - 2.3.3 Where the overall risk rating is greater than 60, jurisdictional risk is deemed unacceptably high and the jurisdictional program fails the entire risk analysis.
 Such jurisdictional program shall not be eligible for crediting until such time as risks are adequately addressed or sufficient mitigation measures are implemented such that the jurisdictional program is able to reduce its risk rating to below this eligibility threshold. - 2.3.4 To determine the number of buffer credits that shall be deposited in the jurisdictional pooled buffer account, the overall risk rating shall be converted to a percentage (e.g., an overall risk rating of 35 converts to 35 percent).
-This percentage shall be multiplied by the net GHG benefit (stated in the verification report), as set out in the VCS Program document JNP Registration and Issuance Process. - Buffer credits shall be deposited in the jurisdictional pooled buffer account accordance with 2.3.5 R Re ellation the same do the the procedures set out in the VCS Program document JNR Registration and Issuance Process.
+This percentage shall be multiplied by the net GHG benefit (stated in the verification report), as set out in the VCS Program document JNR Registration and Issuance Process. - 2.3.5 Buffer credits shall be deposited in the jurisdictional pooled buffer account in accordance with the procedures set out in the VCS Program document JNR Registration and Issuance Process.
 The rules and requirements for the release and cancellation of buffer credits from the jurisdictional pooled buffer account are set out in the same document.